systemd/mkosi/mkosi/resources/mkosi.md

   search path for man pages.
 The man page can be generated from the markdown file `mkosi/resources/mkosi.md` e.g via `pandoc -t man -s -o mkosi.1 mkosi.md`.

+`download`

+: This downloads all necessary packages and software for building a given `distribution` and populates the mkosi cache at `mkosi/mkosi.cache` with it.

 `help`